Quick Core Ideas for Runners

 We make what we have time for.

-I’m not a doctor, coach or expert.
-Thinking out loud, I do my own research, but it doesn’t replace the advice of any professional.
+I’m not a doctor, coach, or expert, I do my own research, but it doesn’t replace any professional’s advice.
 However, I was able to integrate more core and strength into my routine.
 It has worked for me, and I do feel stronger.

 Was I perfect?
 No.

-But in the last two months, I did more weight training than I did the last two years.
+But in the last two months, I did more weight training than I did the previous two years.
 So it’s some progress.
-Personally, I like activities I don’t need weight and extra items.
-While I do have a gym membership, I prefer to do planks and activities that I don’t always have to be at the gym.
+Personally, I like activities.
+I don’t need weight and extra items.
+While I have a gym membership, I prefer to do planks and activities that I don’t always have to do at the gym.
 We know doing core as a runner helps prevent injuries, but why is it so hard?

 *None of these Apps are paying me to promote them.
 If they did, I would use them more. 😉

 They have 15-minute focused workouts that target various parts of the body.
 It takes the guess work out, and it’s the perfect quick core ideas for runners.
 There are different workouts from 5-60 minutes long, and they also include stretching exercises too.
 I prefer the 15-minute workouts the most.

-I like to use the “Get focused” workouts because they are the 15-minute workouts and focus on specific body parts.
+I like to use the “Get focused” workouts because they are 15-minute workouts and focus on specific body parts.
 There are several different workouts, including core for runners, arm and leg exercises, and strength training.

 After stopping swimming several years back, I lost all of my upper body strength.
-I’ve started back at doing pushups to gain that strength back.
+I’ve started again at doing pushups to gain that strength back.
 Having better posture while running (and in life) can help reduce fatigue.
-The Hundred Push Ups is similar to the “couch to 5k program” and takes you several weeks to build.
+The Hundred Push-Ups is similar to the “couch to 5k program” and takes you several weeks to build.

 So what kind of Weekly Routine am I doing?